jasnow/railroader-site/source/_posts/2013-01-18-brakeman-1-dot-9-1-released.markdown

 ---
 layout: post
-title: "Brakeman 1.9.1 Released"
+title: "Railroader 1.9.1 Released"
 date: 2013-01-18 17:36
 comments: true
 categories:
 ---

-This released was forced due to messed up dependencies with Brakeman 1.9.0 and Ruby2Ruby - my fault entirely!
+This released was forced due to messed up dependencies with Railroader 1.9.0 and Ruby2Ruby - my fault entirely!
 As such, this release does not match the roadmap for 1.9.1, which will be changed to 1.9.2.

 _Changes since 1.9.0_: